 • • •

 Vrbaški’s practice is rooted in the photographic image as a palpable site for contemplation of complexity.
-Generally working with large formats and repeating motifs, Vrbaški pushes past the narrative, seeking to foster a deeper engagement with the photographic image — an engagement that ensues from calm, attentive observation.
-In such a process, looking becomes carving, burrowing, until the image is ‘hollow enough to echo’.
-Opening this space to the within, the images invite the observer into a gaze that does not seek yet still discovers.
+Generally working with large formats and repeating motifs, she pushes past the narrative, seeking to foster a deeper engagement with the photographic image.
+In such a process, depicting becomes carving, burrowing, until the image is ‘hollow enough to echo’.

 • • •